asamy/P2P-Chat/README.md

 executes that class after retreiving user information.
 It's quite confusing but I'll
 find a better way to do that in the near future.
 Also P2PChat.java has no main method.

+## TODO / In development

+- Voice chat

 ## Contributions

 Either send me an e-mail (<f.fallen45@gmail.com>) and attach your patch or do a pull request on GitHub.